Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

   Specifies a unique name for the criticality mechanism.

- CRITICAL_SATURATION <double>
+ CRITICAL_WATER_SATURATION <double>

   This is the liquid saturation below which the criticality event cannot be sustained.
 There is no heat emission from criticality until the waste form saturation is at or above this level.
-This is meant to be used for canisters in unsaturated systems.
+This is meant to be used for canisters in unsaturated systems and is not a permanent criticality termination mechanism.

  CRITICAL_WATER_DENSITY <double> <unit_string>

   This the liquid density below which the criticality event cannot be sustained.
 There is no heat emission from criticality until the waste form liquid density is at or above this level.
-This is meant to be used for canisters in saturated systems where moderator voiding is a key reactivity feedback mechanism.
+This is meant to be used for canisters in saturated systems where moderator voiding is a key reactivity feedback mechanism, and it is not a permanent criticality termination mechanism.

  HEAT_OF_CRITICALITY